Gas Bottle Refilling – How to Fill Gas Bottle

 A missing dip tube is the worst case scenario because the entire ullage space would be filled, allowing no room for expansion.

-This is one of the reasons that swap is a much safer alternative, as dip tube variances have no effect when filling a gas bottle by weight.
+This is one of the reasons that swap is a much safer alternative, as dip tube variances have no effect when you fill up gas bottle by weight.

 LPG vapour pressure rises with temperature.